 Every type of phytonutrient is unique and has its own set of health benefits, but a big chunk of their collective super power lies in the antioxidant and anti-inflammatory properties that help protect the cells in our bodies, boosting the immune system and promoting healthy aging.
 Consuming phytonutrients may reduce the risk of several chronic diseases while also preventing infection from bacteria and viruses.

-Phytonutrients are a big part of why fruit and vegetables are considered so important for our health, but as science is still working to understand them better, the full extent of their effects on the human body is yet to be unraveled.
+Phytonutrients are a big part of why fruits and vegetables are considered so important for our health, but as science is still working to understand them better, the full extent of their effects on the human body is yet to be unraveled.

 Foods with phytonutrients